equinix/equinix-sdk-go/services/fabricv4/docs/Port.md

 ### NewPort

-`func NewPort(type_ PortType, physicalPortsSpeed int32, physicalPortsType PortResponsePhysicalPortsType, connectivitySourceType PortResponseConnectivitySourceType, account SimplifiedAccount, location SimplifiedLocation, encapsulation PortEncapsulation, settings PortSettings, ) *Port`
+`func NewPort(account SimplifiedAccount, type_ PortType, physicalPortsSpeed int32, physicalPortsType PortResponsePhysicalPortsType, connectivitySourceType PortResponseConnectivitySourceType, location SimplifiedLocation, encapsulation PortEncapsulation, settings PortSettings, ) *Port`

 NewPort instantiates a new Port object
 This constructor will assign default values to properties that have it defined,